Don’t risk losing your Medicaid benefits

 - Visiting a local office or a community partner.
 To find an HHSC office or a community partner, visit yourtexasbenefits.com/Screener/FindanOffice or call 2-1-1.

-You will get a letter in the mail from HHSC, or if you signed up for electronic notices through Your Texas Benefits you will get an email or text informing you there is a letter posted to your account.
+You will get a yellow envelope in the mail from HHSC, or you will get an email or text informing you there is a letter posted to your account if you signed up for electronic notices through Your Texas Benefits.
 You can also check if it’s time for you to renew by logging in to your account on YourTexasBenefits.com or the mobile app, or by calling 2-1-1 and choosing Option 2 after picking a language.

 If you are the head of household or an authorized representative, you will be able to apply, renew and report changes on the YourTexasBenefits.com website.
 You can also access your renewal and make changes from the mobile app.

-Once you turn in your renewal, HHSC will review your renewal and may ask for missing information or information not available from other sources.
+Once you turn in your renewal, HHSC will review your application and may ask for missing information or information not available from other sources.